CAST-Extend/com.castsoftware.uc.violationextraction/README.md

 # com.castsoftware.uc.violationextraction
+Prioritize the violations on the PRI, TRI, and many others criterias.
-This extension allow export the violations for CAST Engineering Dashboard REST API into a CSV file report.
-Several filters are possible.
+Export the violations for CAST Engineering Dashboard REST API into a CSV report.
-It allows also to create if required action plan items from the above created filter, or violations exclusions
+Inject selected violations into action plan or exclusions